ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Monitor: member of an OSCORE group that is configured as responder and never sends response messages protected with Group OSCORE.
 This corresponds to the term "silent server" used in {{I-D.ietf-core-oscore-groupcomm}}.

-* Signature verifier: entity external to the OSCORE group, and intended to verify the signature of messages exchanged in the group that are protected with the group mode (see {{Sections 12.3, 7, and 7.5 of I-D.ietf-core-oscore-groupcomm}}).
+* Signature verifier: entity external to the OSCORE group and intended to verify the signature of messages exchanged in the group that are protected with the group mode (see {{Sections 12.3, 7, and 7.5 of I-D.ietf-core-oscore-groupcomm}}).

   An authorized signature verifier does not join the OSCORE group as an actual member.
 However, it can interact with the Group Manager in order to retrieve what is needed to perform signature verifications, e.g., the authentication credentials of the current group members and of the Group Manager.